kuzeofficial/next-hexagonal-architecture/README.md

 | `yarn preview`         | Preview your build locally, before deploying       |

+## ⭐ Contribute

-## ⭐ Please leave a star if you liked the repo and also feel free to do some PR
+Please leave a star if you liked the repo and also feel free to do some PR